Online Learning Blueprint Part 3

 Some things to consider with your students are:

-- profile pages
+• profile pages

 creating profile pages for your students and giving them the ability to set public and private profiles allows you to facilitate a learning network on your platform.
-Note that if your students are children, these may not be a viable option due to privacy and child protection concerns - private messaging
+Note that if your students are children, these may not be a viable option due to privacy and child protection concerns

 private messaging between members can be a powerful tool, particularly if you have student group leaders.
 This allows leaders to easily communicate with their groups.
 Do keep in mind about protection against unsolicited messaging.
-If you don’t protect your members against this, you risk damaging your brand. - student interest groups
+If you don’t protect your members against this, you risk damaging your brand.

 allowing the creation of various interest groups for your students can increase engagement.